raven-dev-ops/EA_Sports_FC_26_Discord_Bot/docs/qa-checklist.md

 - With `TEST_MODE=true`, confirm all dashboards/posts/logs route to `staff-monitor`
 - Restart with `TEST_MODE=false`, confirm `staff-monitor` is deleted and routing uses normal channels

+## Accessibility spot checks
+- Keyboard-only: use Tab to reach topbar links, server picker, and primary action buttons.
+- Confirm focus ring is visible on links, buttons, and form fields.
+- In the dashboard sidebar, active item should announce as the current page.
+- Commands page: search + filters update with screen reader announcements.

 ## Recruitment Portal
 - Register profile via `recruit-portal`:
   - Submit the 2-step modal